dixonaws/aws-serverless-cicd-workshop/content/canaries/sam/_index.en.md

 ```
 AutoPublishAlias: live
 DeploymentPreference:
-    Type: Canary10Percent5Minutes
+    Type: Linear10PercentEvery1Minute
 ```

 **PLEASE CHECK THE CORRECT INDENTATION, IT IS VERY IMPORTANT IN YAML FORMAT.**

 ### Deployment Preference Types

-For this workshop, we are using the _Canary10Percent5Minutes_ strategy, which means that traffic is shifted in two increments.
-In the first increment, only 10% of the traffic is shifted to the new Lambda version, and after 5 minutes, the remaining 90% is shifted.
+For this workshop, we are using the _Linear10PercentEvery1Minute_ strategy, which means that traffic is shifted to the new version in 10% increments once per 10 minutes.
 There are other deployment strategies you can choose in CodeDeploy:

 - Canary10Percent30Minutes
 - Canary10Percent5Minutes